menandmice/micetro_docs/guides/user-manual/ipam.rst

 .. danger::
   Removing a range from a folder cannot be undone.

-You can add or remove the currently selected IP Address Range from folders.
+You can add or remove the currently selected IP address Range from folders.

 1. On the **IPAM** page, select the range you want to add or remove.